Anton Savov

 • Game design

-• Mixed and Virtual Reality
+• Extended Reality

-• Digital fabrication and Industrialized construction
+• Digital fabrication and industrialized construction